IxBahy/Frontend-notes/JavaScript/the 'var'/var.md

 ### Global namespace pollution

--first we have to talk about something you didn't even know before
-    JAVASCRIPT HAS A GARBAGE COLLECTOR tho it might seem obvious but probably not a lot of people read about it why?
+- first we have to talk about something you didn't even know before JAVASCRIPT HAS A GARBAGE COLLECTOR tho it might seem obvious but probably not a lot of people read about it why?